dini-ag-kim/avram/specification.md

 - `modified` with a timestamp when this codelist was updated
 - `url` with a homepage URL or link to documentation of the codelist

-A **codelist directory** is a JSON object that maps codelist references to extended codelists.
-A codelist reference can be **resolved** by looking up its value as key in the codelist directory to get the corresponding extended codelist and its embedded explicit codelist.
+A codelist reference can be **resolved** by looking up its value as key in the codelist directory to get the corresponding explicit codelist.

 ##### Examples (explicit, reference, and codelist directory)